U.S. FDA approves Eisai, Biogen Alzheimer's drug | Health

 The U.S. Food and Drug Administration on Friday approved the Alzheimer's drug lecanemab developed by Eisai Co Ltd and Biogen Inc for patients in the earliest stages of the mind-wasting disease.
 The drug, to be sold under the brand Leqembi, belongs to a class of treatments that aims to slow advance of the neurodegenerative disease by removing sticky clumps of the toxic protein beta amyloid from the brain.

-Biogen shares were halted after rising 3.6%, or $9.67, to $281.26 in earlier Friday trading.
 Leqembi was approved under the FDA's accelerated review process, an expedited pathway that speeds access to a drug based on its impact on underlying disease-related biomarkers believed to predict a clinical benefit.
+The U.S. Centers for Medicare & Medicaid Services (CMS) said on Friday that current coverage restrictions for drugs approved under the accelerated pathway could be reconsidered based on its ongoing review of available information.

+If the drug receives traditional FDA approval, CMS said it would provide broader coverage.
+Eisai officials have said the company plans to submit data from a recent successful clinical trial in 1,800 patients as the basis for a full standard review of Leqembi.
+Lecanemab is intended for patients with mild cognitive impairment or early Alzheimer's dementia, a population that doctors believe represents a small segment of the estimated 6 million Americans currently living with the memory-robbing illness.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)